-As a public relations major, you will take courses in both communication and marketing.
+As a public relations major, you will take courses in communication, marketing, and graphic design.
 You will graduate with a degree that will prepare you to successfully manage information between an organization and the public.
 You will have the opportunity to complete an internship in the public relations field, which will allow you to apply what you are learning in the classroom.